 It was said that there are 7 mysteries in the school that the heroine attends, however, there are only 6 places that are supposedly haunted by some youkai.
 One day, the heroine for one reason or another, had to stay behind all alone at school.
 Unfortunately, being at school at this time of night was when she meets an evil presence.
 She tries to run away, but it was futile.
 What is to become of her?
 And more importantly, what exactly is the 7th mystery?

 Season 1 : This one was mostly an introduction of some characters.
 My favorite CDs were Iriya’s and Hanawo’s.
 I love Zakuro’s personality more than the actual story.
-Arahagi was quite interesting and I liked him too.
-However, he is quite bratty so it all depends if the listener can handle a bit of “immaturity” and whatnot.
+Arahagi was interesting and I liked him too.
+However, he is quite bratty so it all depends if the listener can handle “immaturity” and whatnot.
 Unfortunately, Toneri just didn’t work out for me.
 I am not overly fond of yanderes.
-I am still unsure about Hifumi’s as I think I may need a complete translation to understand it well.
+Hifumi’s a cutie though I liked his season 2 more.

 Season 2 : This is when the youkai in some way gets tested in different scenarios and they end up changing in some way or another.
-My favorite so far in Uchouten is Merry.
-He is super adorable, direct, so sweet and is seriously really awkward.
+My favorites so far in Uchouten are Merry and Utashiro.
+Storywise though, I think Iriya’s was the strongest one.
+I did end up appreciating Toneri a lot more in this season I gotta say.

 The heroine was asked by her father, Enma to investigate the bathhouses.
 There are currently 5 bathhouses and 1 teahouse.
 Enma is the ruler of hell, which makes the heroine a princess or his daughter.
 The demons that were put in charge of each of these establishments seemed to be cursed for all eternity to be working there as punishment.